-Your information, including personal data, may be transferred to and maintained on computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.
+Your information, including personal data, may be transferred to and maintained on computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ from those from your jurisdiction.

 If you are located outside the United States and choose to provide information to us, please note that we transfer the data, including personal data, to the United States and process it there.

 Your Data Protection Rights Under General Data Protection Regulation (GDPR)

 If you are a resident of the European Economic Area (EEA), you have certain data protection rights.
 Biscom aims to take reasonable steps to allow you to correct, amend, delete, or limit the use of your personal data.